waiwera/waiwera/doc/user/setup_output.rst

 Simulation output can be controlled via the **"output"** value in the Waiwera JSON input file.
 This can be specified as a boolean value, so that it is possible (though unusual) to disable simulation output by setting it to ``false``.
 In most cases, however, it is specified as an object.

 This object has a **"filename"** string value for specifying the filename of the simulation output.
 If this is not specified, then a default filename will be used, formed from the Waiwera JSON input filename but with the extension changed to ".h5".
-The other values in the "output" object control when results are output, and which fields are output.
+The other values in the "output" object control the times at which results are output, and which fluid and source properties are written.

 .. note::
    **JSON object**: simulation output